bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>“this” refresher</em>medium.com</a><a href="https://medium.com/@omergoldberg/javascript-call-apply-and-bind-e5c27301f7bb" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@ivansifrim/the-differences-between-call-apply-bind-276724bb825b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@ivansifrim/the-differences-between-call-apply-bind-276724bb825b"><strong>The difference between call / apply / bind</strong><br />
 <em>JavaScript is a dynamic language, and is flexible enough to let you do things like multiple inheritance.
-That’s when an…</em>medium.com</a><a href="https://medium.com/@ivansifrim/the-differences-between-call-apply-bind-276724bb825b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+That's when an…</em>medium.com</a><a href="https://medium.com/@ivansifrim/the-differences-between-call-apply-bind-276724bb825b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/ritik_dev_js/what-the-hack-is-call-apply-bind-in-javascript-11ce" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/ritik_dev_js/what-the-hack-is-call-apply-bind-in-javascript-11ce"><strong>What the hack is call, apply, bind in JavaScript</strong><br />
 <em>Before start looking into call, apply, bind you should understand - how does "this" keyword works in JavaScript.
 In…</em>dev.to</a><a href="https://dev.to/ritik_dev_js/what-the-hack-is-call-apply-bind-in-javascript-11ce" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>